 2. Ratings and Reviews:

 Another essential feature to remember for an online food ordering app like Zomato has reviews and ratings.
 These are fundamental because they assist customers to share their good or bad experiences with the restaurant.

 Review and ratings help new customers to select the dishes and restaurants easily.
 It helps improve brand name and at the same time, spoils the brand name of a restaurant, but helps customers a lot in finding the best dish and restaurant.

 1. Geo-location Feature with Map

 Geo-location is integrated with the on-demand food ordering app like Zomato or Swiggy.
-Geo-location utilities, along with map offices such as Apple Mapkit or Google API, help clients search in mobile applications, select restaurants, and track orders in real-time.
+The Geo-location utilities, along with map offices such as Apple Mapkit or Google API, help clients search in mobile applications, select restaurants, and track orders in real-time.